Petition calls for APD union contract reform

 An Albuquerque Police reform petition, signed by 1,200 people, is demanding changes in the Albuquerque Police Officers’ Association collective bargaining agreement.
 In officer misconduct cases, they want an officer’s information released to the civilian Police Oversight Board.

-“When the collective bargaining agreement doesn’t even allow an officer’s name to be shared with the Board that is supposed to be providing oversight, how on earth is is the board supposed to know if one officer keeps repeating the same infractions of policy,” said Haidle.
+“When the collective bargaining agreement doesn’t even allow an officer’s name to be shared with the Board that is supposed to be providing oversight, how on Earth is the board supposed to know if one officer keeps repeating the same infractions of policy,” said Haidle.

 There were negotiations on a new agreement between the City and the police union in March, but it wasn’t finalized.
 The union said they have no interest in revisiting the items in the petition.